barias35/applaudo-studio-rest-assured-test/README.md

 ![image](https://user-images.githubusercontent.com/47786738/124063702-78b6cb00-da01-11eb-9959-9a9daf2d3c33.png)

-* You must select the sdk in my case i used Java 11 (11.0.7) if you do not have it [dowload here](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html)
-* <a href="https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html" target="_blank">Dowload here</a>, then install it after installation is completed go to the section on the image below:
+* *You must select the sdk in my case i used Java 11 (11.0.7) if you do not have it* [dowload here](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html){target:"_blank"}, *then install it after installation is completed go to the section on the image below:*

 ![image](https://user-images.githubusercontent.com/47786738/124156197-548cd580-da65-11eb-9f0d-29063a4457de.png)